-Construction is underway for a transport hub and 339 additional bedrooms in new residential blocks within the boundaries of the existing Hiatt Baker site (including an additional town house).
-The proposed completion date of the transport hub is by the beginning of the academic year 2013, with completion of the new residences by the intake of 2014.
-News on the work is available on the project website.
+Construction is almost complete at Hiatt Baker for a transport hub and 314 additional bedrooms in new residential blocks within the boundaries of the existing Hiatt Baker site.
+The transport hub is already complete, with the new self-catered residences expected to be ready for the intake of 2014.

 The Warden is in overall charge of the Hall, and leads a pastoral team comprising the Deputy Warden and 12 senior residents and a Student Support Administrator.
 Senior residents are generally mature students chosen for their approachability.
 They are the first point of contact for any problems in Hall.

 The main building is the focus of hall life.
 It contains the dining room, bar with large screen TV, games room with snooker and pool tables, and gym.
-On site there is also a computer room, a music rehearsal room (plus the Hall’s grand piano), launderette and recycling facilities.
 In the same building but with separate access is the Source Café and shop.
+On site there is also a computer room, a music rehearsal room (plus the Hall’s grand piano), laundrette and recycling facilities.
 All public areas and student rooms are strictly non-smoking.

 The Junior Common Room (JCR) Committee is elected from the Hall’s student residents in the first term and is a great way to get involved, organising Hall balls, pub quizzes, evenings for overseas students, open mic nights, intramural sports, plays and whatever else you have the enthusiasm for.
 If do not have the time to organise events in hall, you can still benefit by joining in!
 The JCR are also the voice of the student residents on the Bar and Hall Advisory Committee where they can raise any issues of concern.

 Blocks A - F